[Part 1] Masumi Sugae's Walk through the Oga Peninsula – Kanpuzan and Honzan, a sacred mountain tour [Akita Prefecture]

 GOOGLE MAP

-Shintama Pond is said to be where a large snake lives.
-In the Edo period, a woman threw herself and became a giant snake @Akita Prefecture Community Development Promotion Division
+Shintama Pond is said to be home to a giant snake.
+During the Edo period, a woman jumped into the pond and turned into a giant snake. @Akita Prefecture Regional Development Promotion Division

-Shintama no Ike is still known as a viewpoint of Mt.
-Kankaze, but the legend that is passed down to this day is a little different from the story Masumi heard.
+Shintama Pond is still known as a viewpoint of Mt.
+Kanpu, but the legend that is passed down today is slightly different from the story Masumi heard

-According to " Oga's Old Story it appears that a girl named Otama, who was approached by the village headman, threw herself into the pond and turned into a giant snake in order to escape from the village headman There is another legend of the New Tama no Pond.
-The original Tamano Pond was located in the crater of Mt.
-Kankaze, but the water had died down, so the giant snake that lived there moved to the pond at the foot of the mountain.
+According to " Oga Folktales a young girl named Otama, who was being courted by a village headman, threw herself into the pond to escape him and turned into a giant snake ."
+There is another new legend about Tamanoike.
+The original Tamanoike was located in the crater of Mount Kanpu, but when the water dried up, the giant snake that lived there moved to a pond at the foot of the mountain.

 INFORMATON